Forbidden History

 The Historical Roots and Evolution of Extremist Ideologies

-A lot of these extremist ideas trace back to specific interpretations of Islamic teachings, but political upheavals, colonial pasts, and economic strife play a massive part, too.
-The frustration born from these conditions often finds a voice in radical ideologies, offering seemingly clear-cut solutions to deeply complex issues.
+Many of these extremist ideas trace back to specific interpretations of Islamic teachings, but political upheavals, colonial pasts, and economic strife also play a massive part.
+The frustration born of these conditions often finds expression in radical ideologies, offering seemingly clear-cut solutions to deeply complex issues.

 Salafism is a significant player here.
 It’s a movement that emerged, aiming to return to what is considered the ‘pure’ and original form of Islam.
 While many who follow Salafism engage peacefully, some factions lean towards Islamic extremism, often using its principles to justify more radical actions.